 Wills And Estate Planning In West Bloomfield

 Estate planning uses three different types of wills.
 First, a “simple will” (which, as we will see below, is not so simple).
 Second, a will with a testamentary trust (a will creating a trust).
 And, finally, a “pour over will”.
 Each type of will serves a particular function.
 The simple will is used to create an estate that will go through probate.
-On the other hand, a testamentary trust creates both an probate estate and a trust which arises upon death.
-And, the pour over will picks up assets that have not been included in a revocable living trust, creates an estate for them, and then transfers them to the trust.
+On the other hand, a testamentary trust creates both a probate estate and a trust which arises upon death.
+And, the pour-over will pick up assets that have not been included in a revocable living trust, creates an estate for them, and then transfers them to the trust.
 In conclusion, you need a West Bloomfield wills lawyer to determine which type of will best suits your needs.

 Problems With Distribution

 Wills are not flexible.
 Problems often arise with changes in circumstances.
-For example if a devisee dies before the testator and there is no alternative stated in the will the gift will lapse and it will pass to others to whom the testator did not wish to gift.
+For example, if a devisee dies before the testator and there is no alternative stated in the will the gift will lapse and it will pass to others to whom the testator did not wish to gift.
 Likewise, if the gift no longer exists it will adeem and the devisee will receive nothing.
 Finally, if the value of a gift changes the entire distribution may be reduced.
-In this case abatement occurs.
+In this case, abatement occurs.
 In other words, people farther down the “list” will receive less than the testator intended.
 Thus, there is no such thing as a “simple” will.
-A carefully drafted will must address all of these possibilities.
-This, and the cost of probate, is the reason that trust centered estate planning is superior to using a traditional will.
+A carefully drafted will address all of these possibilities.
+This, and the cost of probate, is the reason that trust-centered estate planning is superior to using a traditional will.

 In conclusion, this page is only intended to give a thumbnail description of will information for West Bloomfield.
-But, for more in depth information see the following: Detailed Will Information
+But, for more in-depth information see the following: Detailed Will Information

 What is a Living Will?